 Wine: a popular drink

 In Ancient Rome, wine is a basic necessity.
 Everyone has access to it.
-Moreover, in its agricultural treaty, Cato wishes to grant 260 liters of wine per year to any slave.
+Moreover, in his agricultural treaty, Cato wishes to grant 260 liters of wine per year to any slave.
 We can therefore imagine that the consumption of urban dwellers is probably much higher.
 The administration also ensured that food, including wine, was always cheap.
 Thus, wine was accessible to all classes of the population.

-Wine is drunk every day, at home.
+People drink wine every day, at home.
 It always goes with bread.
 At banquets, men and women drink it during the meal.
 The guests drink wines of different qualities according to their social rank.
 People can also drink wine in taverns, where poor, freed slaves and prostitutes live side by side.
 Taverns were the favorite spots of the plebe, so drinking, fighting and riots were common.

 We drink old wine and… cut it with water!